projectforpaper70/paper70_cp/FloatMIPVerify/README.md

 8. `solver` (optional, String) - "ppl" or "gurobi"

 ### (4) Experimental Setup
-We conducted 7 experiments in FMIPVerify, each targeting robustness verification under different datasets and perturbations.
+We conducted 7 experiments in FMIPVerify, each targeting robustness verification under different datasets and perturbations, all commad is run in conda sage envs, so before run all command, firstly run `conda activate sage`.

 1. **Experiment 1**
    - **Settings:**